ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 As we can see, the reason of the exit state - adress already in use.
 Our address already in use by our other container.

-We received this error because we run two pods with configuration
+We received this error because we run two pods which require an access to the same port on our server.
+This was done by specifying
 ```
 ...
 spec: